JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 ### Connecting to SQLite3

 As [previously mentioned](#key-considerations), I found a crucial SQLite3 library specifically for ESP32 microcontrollers which supports accessing SQLite3 database files via SD cards.
-This library contains a good example of how to read a file from an MicroSD card connected via the SPI module.
+A lot of my implementation here follows a good example which the library provides.
 Before actually reading the data from the database file, some setup is required.

 To begin, I needed to initialize the SPI bus, and SD library.
 I also make sure that the SD card is readable: